 The Department of Computer Science offers a wide variety of areas for students to explore in computer science.
 Undergraduate students can customize their introductory courses for the program based on their preferences and proficiency.
 Students gain access to comprehensive resources including mentorship programs, learning communities, and Innovation Lab to enhance their learning experience.
 The bachelor’s degree can be completed within four years of full-time study.

-The graduate program includes Master of Science, Master of Science in Applied Computing, and Ph.
+The graduate program includes a Master of Science, Master of Science in Applied Computing, and Ph.
 D. The Master of Science in Applied Computing has four specializations including data science, quantum computing, and applied math.
 It is intended for students who wish to pursue professional experience in advanced development and research within the industry.
 The other two degrees heavily focus on research undertakings.

 2. University of Waterloo